-List of main browsers in 2022
+List of the most popular browsers in 2023

 Google Chrome

-Google Chrome is the most popular web and mobile browser; it currently holds 64.9% of the web browser market share.
-It was released in 2008 by Google.
 Most of its source code comes from Chromium, Google’s free and open source software project.

 Google Chrome features and tools